 Conflict resolution is a critically important topic to contend with, regardless of your leadership position in the organizational structure.
-Confronting conflict with a purpose in order to resolve the issue to the satisfaction of all is difficult, but certainly not impossible.
+Confronting conflict to resolve the issue to the satisfaction of all is difficult but certainly not impossible.

-In this article, I’ve broken conflict resolution down to six easy-to-follow stages.
+In this article, I’ve broken conflict resolution down into six easy-to-follow stages.
 Understanding these six stages can, in due course, lead the organization to continue on a positive path with reduced conflict and higher productivity.
-Largely, the problem solving steps are quite simple.
+Largely, the problem-solving steps are quite simple.

-First, there is the identification and clarification of the issue, followed by a developing of alternatives, a selection of one or more of the alternatives, and finally, an implementation phase followed by an evaluation of outcomes.
+First, there is the identification and clarification of the issue, followed by a development of alternatives, selecting one or more of the alternatives, and finally, an implementation phase followed by an evaluation of outcomes.
 So why, if a process is so simple, can it run into so many problems and pitfalls?

 The Six Stages

-- Select Solutions: With the data collected and the alternatives reviewed, it is ideal to consider consequences of each alternative before implementation.
+- Select Solutions: With the data collected and the alternatives reviewed, it is ideal to consider the consequences of each alternative before implementation.
 In this phase, it is suggested that each alternative resolution be carefully evaluated.
-While it is difficult to get everyone to agree completely, it is critical to ensure buy-in so that everyone supports the chosen resolution.
+While it is difficult to get everyone to agree, it is critical to ensure buy-in so that everyone supports the chosen resolution.

 - Implementation: An important aspect of implementing an agreed-upon resolution is to establish accountability.
-Accountability must be carefully cultivated so that individuals feel responsible for the outcome and are answerable to the others involved.
+Accountability must be carefully cultivated to feel responsible for the outcome and are answerable to the others involved.

-- Evaluation and Adjustment: By building in a mechanism of evaluation as well as the flexibility to make adjustments once the data is analyzed, the entire problem-solving process should remain flexible and open to new alternatives if needed.
-Problem solving is a circular process that continues in an ongoing fashion.
+- Evaluation and Adjustment: By building in a mechanism of evaluation and the flexibility to make adjustments once the data is analyzed, the entire problem-solving process should remain flexible and open to new alternatives if needed.
+Problem-solving is a circular process that continues in an ongoing fashion.